kio-hack4good/web/README.md

 There are two parts to Kio:
 - **Mobile Application:** An accessibility-first mobile application has been developed as a prototype to provide Befriender-Explorer matching services.
 A demo of our application can be found here.
-- **Islandwide Implementation:** Beyond the application, Kio aims to integrate the different initiatives across different organizations.
+- **Islandwide Institutional Implementation and Integration:** Beyond the application, Kio aims to integrate the different initiatives across different organizations.

 We understand this README is long.
 As such, our team has outlined a few sections that may be of interest to you: